-- (1) The maximum amount of state money which may be deposited in a particular depository; - (2) The maximum and minimum proportion of state funds which may be maintained in a particular depository; - (3) The amount of state funds to be deposited in particular state depositories as time deposits, and the periods of such deposits, provided that all state depositories shall give security for state deposits as required by law, but the board, in its discretion, may choose not to require that security be given in the case of special deposits and operating funds; and - (4) The policies and procedures governing the collection, processing, deposit, and withdrawal of state funds.
+(1) The maximum amount of state money which may be deposited in a particular depository;

+(2) The maximum and minimum proportion of state funds which may be maintained in a particular depository;

+(3) The amount of state funds to be deposited in particular state depositories as time deposits, and the periods of such deposits, provided that all state depositories shall give security for state deposits as required by law, but the board, in its discretion, may choose not to require that security be given in the case of special deposits and operating funds; and

+(4) The policies and procedures governing the collection, processing, deposit, and withdrawal of state funds.
-Statutory Requirements for monitoring financial condition of depositories

-It shall be the duty of the board to keep itself advised, from time to time, of the financial condition of the various state depositories, as well as of the financial condition and standing of the securities on the bonds of the depositories; and, if at any time the board should become satisfied as to the insolvency of any of the depositories or that the affairs of any of the depositories are in an embarrassed financial condition, it shall be the duty of the board to direct the state treasurer to withdraw the money of the state from such depository.
+Statutory Requirements for monitoring financial condition of depositories an embarrassed financial condition, it shall be the duty of the board to direct the state treasurer to withdraw the money of the state from such depository.
 In case the board should be advised of the insolvency of the securities on the bond of any of the depositories, it shall be the duty of the state treasurer to notify the depository to strengthen the bond; and if, at the end of ten days, the bond is not strengthened, it shall be the duty of the board to direct the state treasurer to withdraw the money of the state from such depository.
 In either event, the board may also withdraw designation as a state depository.